 Explain Analyze

-Just add EXPLAIN ANALYZE to the beginning of the SQL command and execute the script.
+EXPLAIN ANALYZEto the beginning of the SQL command and execute the script.
 The SQL command should look like the below:

 Adding an index